Welcome to our admitted PhD & MS students!

 However, if you are already covered by a health insurance plan, and do not wish to be enrolled in UC SHIP, you can waive enrollment by submitting a waiver application prior to the start of each new academic year.
 Waiver applications need to be submitted each academic year so that we have the most up to date information regarding your insurance coverage.

-The deadline to submit the waiver for 2020-21 online is September 1 (to be effective in Fall quarter - the 2021-22 deadline will be similar).
+The deadline to submit the waiver for 2021-22 online is September 1.

 - Domestic Students: Establishing CA Residency